 - Legal Gear: spears, gigs, hook and line, seine, cast net

-For complete information on closed recreational seasons in state waters, please visit: Gulf of Mexico Atlantic
+Complete information on closed recreational seasons in state waters.

 Habitat and Fishing Tips: